pmcdowell-okta/hackey-golang-build/readme.md

 ##### First you need to install go-bindata

-go-bindata is a cool the turns any file into a Golang file, that you can then compile with your program as a package or a standalone file.
+go-bindata is a tool the turns any file into a Golang file, that you can then compile with your program as a package or a standalone file.